-Registration cannot occur without the prior approval of the department chair and the Dean of Academics.
-Academic departments are under no obligation to meet requests for independent studies.
-Proposals for independent studies must include the following: Course title & number (299 or 399); academic term; credit to be awarded; supervising faculty member; general statement of material to be covered; a completed independent study form (available at the College Office).
+Registration for an independent study or honors contract cannot occur without the prior approval of the department chair and the Dean of Academics.
+Academic departments are under no obligation to meet requests for independent studies or honors contracts.
+Proposals for independent studies must include the following: Course title & number (299 or 399); academic term; credit to be awarded; supervising faculty member; general statement of material to be covered; a completed independent study card (available at the College Office).
+Proposals for honors contracts must be accompanied by a completed honors contract card (available at the College Office).

-The student should submit the proposal to the supervising faculty member at the time of registration for the term of the independent study.
-At this time, the student will also submit the independent study form (signed by the department chair and instructor) to the College Office.
-Independent studies must be approved by the Dean of Academics before they are offered.
+The student should submit the proposal to the supervising faculty member at the time of registration for the term of the independent study or honors contract.
+At this time, the student will also submit the independent study or honors contract card (signed by the department chair and instructor) to the College Office.
+Independent studies and honors contracts must be approved by the Dean of Academics before they are offered.

-Syllabus: Before the end of registration the student will, in consultation with the supervising faculty member, prepare a syllabus for the course for submission to the department chair and College Office.
-The syllabus should meet Bryn Athyn College standards and include, in addition to the information in the proposal: the goals of the independent study and specific learning outcomes; material to be covered; graded assignments/returns; preliminary bibliography, where appropriate; schedule of meetings and assignments; performance criteria and method of evaluation.
+Syllabus: Before the end of registration the student will, in consultation with the supervising faculty member, prepare a syllabus for the course or contract for submission to the department chair and College Office.
+The syllabus should meet Bryn Athyn College standards and include, in addition to the information in the proposal: the goals of the independent study or honors contract and specific learning outcomes; material to be covered; graded assignments/returns; preliminary bibliography, where appropriate; schedule of meetings and assignments; performance criteria and method of evaluation.